Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 python3 /scratch/esnitkin_root/esnitkin99/dhatrib/Data-Flow-SOP/illumina/move_files_to_directories_illumina.py --plate_info_path /nfs/turbo/umms-esnitkin/Your_project_folder/Sequence_data/illumina_fastq/2024-08-21_Plate1-to-Plate3 --qcd_results_path /nfs/turbo/umms-esnitkin/Project_Test_Illumina_Org/Sequence_data/illumina_fastq/2024-08-21_Plate1-to-Plate3/2024-06-04_Project_Merlin_QCD
 ```

-**Your terminal window that you used to move the QCD outputs will be busy and it will take anywhere from 1-4 hours (sometimes more depending on the number of samples you have) to move the files.
+**Your terminal window that you used to move the QCD outputs will be busy and it will take anywhere from 2-20 minutes (sometimes more depending on the number of samples you have) to move the files.
 Please open another tab/terminal window if you need to contine using the terminal to work on other things.**

 > The message you will see once your files have moved successfully.